yodaos-project/rt-node/README.md

 - CMAKE_SYSTEM_PROCESSOR, the name of the CPU CMake is building for
 - CMAKE_SYSTEM_NAME, set `Generic` to indicate cross compile

-here is an example for `Xtensa` toolchain:
+Here is an example for `Xtensa` toolchain:

 ```shell
 $ cmake -B./build-xtensa -H. \